 Serious incidents are very rare.
 These incidents circumvent the normal behaviour system the Headteacher of Deputy Head Teacher who will deal with the incident.
-It is the Headteacher's/Deputy Headteacher's responsibility to inform parents that their child has been on red and the class teacher about any associated consequence.

 The Headteacher or Deputy Headteacher may, in the event of an exceptional incident, reluctantly take one of the following steps, depending on the severity of the incident and the pupil's record of previous interventions/exclusions